-Construction is underway at Bristol County Agricultural High School, bringing the vision for the school’s new innovative spaces to life and prepping for a complete opening in winter 2021.
+Construction is well underway at Bristol County Agricultural High School, bringing the vision for the school’s new innovative spaces to life and prepping for a complete opening in winter 2021.

-As construction on campus continues, some facilities have already opened their doors to students, showcasing Bristol Aggie’s new state-of-the-art learning spaces.
+As construction on campus begins to wrap up, many facilities have already opened their doors to students, showcasing Bristol Aggie’s new state-of-the-art learning spaces.
 One of the first being the Center for Science and Environment, a large brick structure at the heart of the campus that functions as a living learning lab with green roofs and flexible classrooms as well as specialized lab spaces for carpentry, welding, arbor landscape design, and active animal rehabilitation.

-“Today was the first time that I used our indoor climbing structure and.....
+Today was the first time that I used our indoor climbing structure and.....
 IT WAS AWESOME!
-This was a huge success and I want to thank HMFH for all of their efforts to make this possible.”
+This was a huge success and I want to thank HMFH for all of their efforts to make this possible.

 Sited on the banks of the Taunton River, the new design prioritizes water conservation methods throughout the campus.
 A dry bed outside of the Center for Science and the Environment will collect stormwater runoff to irrigate the landscape and care for campus greenery, while eight composting toilets inside the CSE also help to cut down on water usage.
 Despite the addition of three new buildings on campus, the new water conservation methods reduce overall water usage by 40%.